LLNL/sundials/doc/shared/sunlinsol/SUNLinSol_PCG.rst

       preconditioning should work appropriately even for packages designed with one-sided preconditioning in mind.

-.. c:function:: int SUNLinSol_PCGSetPrecType(SUNLinearSolver S, int pretype)
+.. c:function:: SUNErrCode SUNLinSol_PCGSetPrecType(SUNLinearSolver S, int pretype)

    This function updates the flag indicating use of preconditioning.